 Internship Program

-Peninsula Humane Society & SPCA Internship Program provides a unique opportunity to gain experience in a fast paced shelter environment.
-This hands-on program is designed to mentor and cultivate your understanding and knowledge of care for domestic animals and wildlife.
+Peninsula Humane Society & SPCA Internship Program provides a unique opportunity to gain experience in a fast-paced shelter environment.
+This hands-on program is designed to mentor and cultivate your understanding and knowledge of care for domestic animals and native wildlife.
+Behavior Internships are located at the Burlingame location and Wildlife Care Internships are located at the Saratoga location.

 General Requirements